DuckBuck-Studios/DuckBuck-AI-Walkie-Talkie/docs/ai-agent/README.md

 # AI Agent Documentation

-The AI Agent feature enables users to have voice conversations with an AI assistant through real-time audio communication using Agora RTC integration.
+The AI Agent feature enables users to have voice conversations with an AI assistant through real-time audio communication using Agora RTC integration with AI-enhanced audio quality.

 ## Table of Contents